 How to Make Buttercream Frosting

 My sister asked if we could get a really white frosting without the yellow tint.
 I told her she needed a buttercream frosting, and the trick is in the technique.
-How you make buttercream frosting doesn’t just begin and end with the ingredients, but also the method in which you prepare the frosting.
+How you make vanilla buttercream frosting doesn’t just begin and end with the ingredients, but also the method in which you prepare the frosting.

 - Really whip the butter.
 I am talking until it’s basically white.
 Really pay attention to the shade of the butter when whipping, making sure it becomes very very pale.